lydiamross/COMP6013/docs/topic.md

 ### PATCH /topics/
-This route updates topcis according to the model sent as JSON in the request body, with a 200 response, the topic id is required in the body.
+This route updates topics according to the model sent as JSON in the request body, with a 200 response, the topic id is required in the body.

 #### Example request: